haade-administrator/haade.fr/_posts/en/2023-01-18-on-sale-currently-in-your-lidl-stores.md

 ---
 guid: 40
 title: "On sale now in your Lidl stores"
-description: "The silvercrest Zigbee range is currently on sale in your Lidl stores"
+description: "Lidl silvercrest Zigbee home automation back on the shelves is currently on sale in your Lidl stores"
 layout: post
 author: Nico
 date: 2023-01-19 16:06